tardis-sn/tardis/docs/io/configuration/components/spectrum.rst

 ``start`` and ``end`` are given as values with units.
 ``num`` specifies the number of bins used to build the spectrum and must be given as an integer.
-TARDIS produces the spectrum in three different methods.
+TARDIS produces the spectrum via three different methods.
 For more information on these methods, visit the pages below:

 * real: :doc:`Basic Spectrum Generation <../../../physics/spectrum/basic>`
 * virtual: :ref:`Virtual Packet Scheme <virtual_packets>`
 * integrated: :ref:`Formal Integral Method <formal_integral>`

-The three methods can be specified when running the simulation (see the :doc:`quickstart guide <../../../quickstart/quickstart>` for an example of this).
+The three methods can be specified when plotting the spectrum (see the :doc:`quickstart guide <../../../quickstart/quickstart>` for an example of this).

 The following example shows how to edit variables for the different methods.